Spectral analysis of stable processes on the positive half-line: Introduction

 The above property is easy to prove.
 Indeed, assuming that there exists $v \in L^2(\r^+)$ which is orthogonal to all $u \in \ex{\alpha}$, we obtain $\int_0^\infty v(x) (1 + x)^{-a x} dx = 0$ for all $a > 0$.
 Substituting $e^y$ for $(1 + x)^{x}$ and writing $w(y) = v(x) \frac{\d y}{\d x}$, we see that $\int_1^\infty w(y) e^{-a y} dy = 0$.
 Therefore, $w(y) = 0$ for almost all $y > 1$, and so $v(x) = 0$ for almost all $x > 0$.

 Next, we define the following integral operators, which generalize Fourier sine transform \eqref{def_Fourier_sine_transform}:

+where $u: (0,\infty) \mapsto \c$ is bounded and has compact support.
 We denote by $\hat P_t$ the transition semigroup of the dual process $\hat X$, killed on the first exit from $(0,\infty)$.
-According to Hunt's switching identity (see \cite[Theorem 5]{Bertoin}), the kernel of the dual semigroup is given by $\hat p_t(x,y)=p_t(y,x)$, thus $\hat P_t$ is simply the adjoint operator of $P_t$.
+According to Hunt's switching identity (see \cite[Theorem 5]{Bertoin}), the density of the kernel of the dual semigroup is given by $\hat p_t(x,y)=p_t(y,x)$, thus $\hat P_t$ is simply the adjoint operator of $P_t${, when $P_t$ and $\hat P_t$ are considered as operators acting on $L^2(\r^+)$}.

 The next theorem is our second main result. \begin{theorem} Assume that $(\alpha,\rho)\in {\mathcal A}$ and $\rho \ge 1/2$. \begin{itemize} \item[(i)] $\Pi$ can be extended to a bounded self-adjoint operator $\Pi: L^2(\r^+) \mapsto L^2(\r^+)$ and $\hat\Pi: \ex{\alpha} \mapsto L^2(\r^+)$ is a symmetric operator such that $\hat\Pi \ex{\alpha}$ is dense in $L^2(\r^+)$.
 For all $u \in \ex{\alpha}$ we have